fubar2/toolfactory-galaxy-server/README.md

 # Galaxy ToolFactory Appliance

-This is a ToolFactory flavoured developer appliance in Docker extending the basic `docker-galaxy-stable` composition, by adding:
+This is a ToolFactory flavoured developer appliance in Docker extending the basic `docker-galaxy-stable` composition.

-1. A working copy of the ToolFactory - a form driven code generator to make new Galaxy tools from scripts
+1. The ToolFactory - a form driven code generator to make new Galaxy tools from scripts - is installed with a testing tool.
-2. The Appliance uses the official quay.io containers, adding a container for post-install configuration to create the ToolFactory flavour.
+2. A container for post-install configuration is added to create the ToolFactory flavour.
 The new container then runs a planemo server outside the Galaxy tool execution environment to test tools, returning the planemo test reports, log and updated archive to the user's current history.
-3. A history containing 14 demonstration tool generation jobs to rerun and build on.
+3. A history containing 15 demonstration tool generation jobs to rerun and build on.
 Samples use bash, python, perl (yes, even perl.
 Galaxy is a very welcoming community..), Rscript and for more discerning users, prolog and lisp.
 Any scriptable language in Conda should work.

 ## Depends on docker-galaxy-stable